Remote Desktop for Windows 10: How to use TSplus

 Compatibility With Latest Updates for Remote Desktop on Windows 10

-TSplus is always updated to stay compatible with the latest Windows versions.
+TSplus update is always to stay compatible with the latest Windows versions.
 This is the case regarding last November and December updates for W10.
 Microsoft systematically releases the Patch Tuesday, security patches for all supported versions of Windows 10.
 As part of this process, Microsoft has now released Windows 10 November 2020 cumulative updates and December 20 Patch Tuesday.

 Our expert development team is aware of the way updates can affect client systems, and they have continued to stay ahead of the curve.
-All details of update are posted on TSplus connection client download As usual, silent and automatic kernel update will fix all TSplus servers connected to the internet!
+All details of update are posted on TSplus connection client download As usual, silent and automatic kernel update will fix all TSplus server entities connected to the internet!

 Additionnaly, we just published new versions of TSplus LTS 11 and LTS 12 which include all compatibility fixes developped in the last weeks in response to the different Microsoft preview updates.